slatedocs/slate/source/includes/_endpoint-deck.md

 `/datasets/223fd4/decks/slides/a126ce/`

-Each slide in the Slide Catalog contains reference to its analysis.
+Each slide in the Slide Catalog contains reference to its first created analysis.

 #### GET